424005659-arch/Student-Profile/Week3-Activity/README.md

-Creating a multi-page student profile website.Making a multi-page student profile website.
+Creating a multi-page student profile website.
+Making a multi-page student profile website.

 • Project Description -
 This is a modest multi-page web site which displays a student profile.
 It consists of a text page explaining the bio and a text page for a contact form.
 This activity aims to practise simple structure, navigation, lists, image and form.